 Find where the offsets are rooted to the main stem, and choose pruning shears, scissors, or a sharp knife to extract them.
 On the offset, leave at least an inch of stem.

 We recommend having the Felco Classic Manual Hand Pruner as its combo pruning share and can be used for any aspect of gardening.

 Enable the offsets to settle for several days outside the soil; this enables the offset to form a callous over the cut that helps shield it from rotting.
 At this time, keep the offsets in a warmer spot with intermittent sunlight.

 When the offsets have formed callouses, plant them in a proper succulent potting medium.
 The field should be well-draining.

 Placement is Important!

 In a sunny spot, assemble the newly-potted pups.
 Wait for water for at least a week, then keep the soil on the dry corner.

 It takes about 3 to 4 years for aloe plants to reach the full maturity of an aloe vera plant indoor.
 Its leaves will grow to about 8-10 inches in length.
 By giving your aloe plants a great set-up and taking other plant care measures, you’ll be able to boost their growth rate and ensure healthy development.

 Mature aloe vera plants typically develop a tall floral peak called an inflorescence through which numerous tubular red or yellowish flowers come up.

-Unfortunately, flowering is rarely possible with aloes kept as houseplants because the plant needs almost favorable conditions to develop flowers: a lot of light, adequate water, and a reasonable thermal gradient.
+Unfortunately, flowering is rarely possible with aloes kept as houseplants because the plant needs almost favourable conditions to develop flowers.

 Due to these requirements (mainly sunlight), aloe flowers are typically seen only on plants growing outdoors all year round in hotter climates.